gurbyz/power-wheel-card/README.md

 * Optionally uses icons of your own choice, which can be set by card parameters or taken from your `customize:` sensor settings.
 * Optionally colors the consuming icons yellow and the producing icons green.
 You can choose your own colors for consuming and producing.
 * Works for default theme and custom themes that use [standard CSS vars](https://github.com/home-assistant/home-assistant-polymer/blob/master/src/resources/ha-style.ts).
-* Has support for [custom_updater](https://github.com/custom-components/custom_updater) custom component to check for new release via the custom tracker-card.
+* Has support for [HACS](https://custom-components.github.io/hacs/) to check for a new release.

 ![example1](./example_power_view.gif "The power-wheel-card displaying the power view")
 ![example2](./example_energy_view.gif "The power-wheel-card displaying the energy view")